ckynlab/PipeIT/README.md

 singularity exec PipeIT.img annotate_variation.pl -downdb -webfrom annovar -buildver hg19 exac03 humandb/
 ```

-For more information on both the analyses please run:
+For more information on both analyses please run:
 ```
 singularity run PipeIT.img --help
 ```

 While specifying input files please note that due to Singularity's nature:
-- Paths to input files have to be *Relative*
+- Paths to input files have to be *relative*
 > ... relative paths will resolve outside the container, and fully qualified paths will resolve inside the container.

 Please read [Singularity's FAQ page](http://singularity.lbl.gov/archive/docs/v2-2/faq) for more information about this.